ergon/airlock-helm-charts/charts/microgateway/README.md

 ```

 #### Expert setup example
-In the expert setup you must dispense of all config.* settings of the Helm Chart, with the exception of the config.dsl setting.
+In the expert setup you must dispense of all config.* settings of the Helm chart, with the exception of the config.dsl setting.
 This means that if you have DSL requirements that cannot be covered by the first two setups, you can specify your own DSL.

 ### External connectivity